sc0ttj/tea/README.md

 }
 ```

-You can then use `ghostjs` async/await stuff inside your tests:
+You can then use `ghostjs` async/await stuff with your tests:

 ```js
 tea = require('tea');